tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/d2880b9537f7d3a5e9935cd898f6b064.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, I observed all RDP traffic and filtered for TCP port 3389, as this is the port used by RDP.
-I noticed a continuous stream of traffic, as the RDP protocol constantly transmits live data between computers.
+Lastly, I monitored all RDP traffic and filtered it for TCP port 3389, as this is the port used by RDP.
+I noticed a continuous stream of traffic, since the RDP protocol constantly transmits live data between computers.
 </p>
 <br />